 2. Travel rewards or frequent flyer miles

 A little over a third of our survey group are still hitting the road often enough to make travel perks their favorite way to redeem credit card rewards.
-However, many of you have shifted your loyalty to cards that give you extra flexibility, like:
+However, many of you have shifted your loyalty to cards that give you extra flexibility.

 Travel credit cards connected to United Airlines and the Starwood Preferred Guest program also remain popular among frequent business travelers who like to redeem miles and hotel stays for personal trips.